airavata-courses/satyamsah/assignment2/README.md

 #### Database and tables:
 Create the 2 databases and 2 tables for employee and salaryslab by excuting the mysql scripts.To do so, install any mysql client preferebly [mysql workbench](https://www.mysql.com/products/workbench) to run mysql scripts below:
 1) [create-employee.sql](https://github.com/airavata-courses/satyamsah/blob/master/assignment1/sqlscript/create-employee.sql) : It is creating employee table to store emp id,name, dept,gender .
 2) [create-salaryslab.sql](https://github.com/airavata-courses/satyamsah/blob/master/assignment1/sqlscript/create-salaryslab.sql) : It is creating a salaryslab table with dept , deignation and salary as columns.The reason is to create a relation between department and designation to map them to fixed salary.It means employees with same designation in the same department will have same salary.

-Note : Other way to login is `sudo docker exec -it mysql-container bash` and  `mysql -u root -p`
+Note (not an execution step): Other way to login is `sudo docker exec -it mysql-container bash` and  `mysql -u root -p`

 ### dockerized RMQ Installation (Preferrable):